Berkeley-MDes/tdf-fa23-hye-jade/README.md

 The Meditation Flower responds by opening and closing in tandem with the selected breathing pattern, while simultaneously illuminating to establish a serene environment.
 The wristband vibrates in sync with the pattern, providing tactile cues to assist the user in maintaining the prescribed breathing rhythm.

-Objectives
+(Objectives)
 Enhance the user’s meditation experience through multi-sensory engagement.
 Provide a visually pleasing apparatus that doubles as a decorative piece when not in use.
 Facilitate consistent and focused meditation through synchronized cues.

-Key Features
+(Key Features)
-Breathing Flower:
+1. Breathing Flower:
 The Meditation Flower is able to close and open up based on selected meditation patterns with a built-in lighting that is capable of changing colors according to the user’s selection.

-Vibrating Wristband:
+2. Vibrating Wristband:
 The wristband vibrates subtly on the user’s wristband according to the selected meditation patterns.

-Synchronization:
+3. Synchronization:
 Ensures that visual and tactile cues are precisely synchronized with the selected meditation pattern.

-User Customization:
+4. User Customization:
 Allows the user to select and customize breathing patterns, vibration intensity, and light intensity.

-App Integration:
+5. App Integration:
 (Might now able to realize in this round of iteration, but is open up to further development) Enables the user to control, customize, and track their meditation sessions via a dedicated app.

-Design Specification
+6. Design Specification

-Technological Challenges:
+(Technological Challenges):
 A smooth mechanism for the Meditation Bloom to open and close up.
 Robust and quiet motor for the Meditation Bloom to ensure non-disruptive drive of the mechanical part.
 A reliable communication protocol between the Meditation Flower, wristband, and app, ensuring synchronized operation.